✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 The full picture

 Cooked cabbage is one of the better cooked vegetables to share with a dog.
-Cooking breaks down the tough cell walls, making it more digestible, and softens the goitrogenic compounds that can interfere with thyroid function in raw cabbage when eaten in large amounts.
+Cooking breaks down tough cell walls, making it more digestible, and softens the goitrogenic compounds that can interfere with thyroid function in raw cabbage when eaten in large amounts.

 The golden rule: plain.
 Just boiled or steamed cabbage, drained, with no salt, butter, oil, onion, or garlic added.
-The standard British Sunday-roast cabbage (cooked with butter and pepper) is fine in tiny amounts but ideally cooked separately for the dog.

-Nutritional benefits for dogs include vitamin K, vitamin C, and fibre.
-The fibre helps with mild constipation and feeds beneficial gut bacteria.
+Nutritional benefits include vitamin K, vitamin C, and fibre.
+Downside: cabbage causes gas.

 Risks to watch for